MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 1. When prompted to **Select an IoT Edge Device**, select the **SimulatedDevice**.

-    > **Note**: If you get a **Unauthorized** error in the lower-right-hand corner, run the `Azure IoT Edge: Set IoT Hub Connection String` command from the Command Palette to reconfigure your simulator connection string, then `Azure IoT Edge: Setup IoT Edge Simulator` to try to select your device again.
+    > **Note**: If you get an **Unauthorized** error in the lower-right-hand corner, run the `Azure IoT Edge: Set IoT Hub Connection String` command from the Command Palette to reconfigure your simulator connection string, then `Azure IoT Edge: Setup IoT Edge Simulator` to try to select your device again.

 1. Within the **TERMINAL** window inside **Visual Studio Code**, you may be prompted for your Admin password on your local machine, particularly on Linux or macOS.
 Enter your password at the prompt and press **Enter**.